Ang3loDF/dailify/test/goals.md

 - add some error hendling in the js functions, by checking the variables

 # style
-- style no found news
 - colors and font
     - make the like button empity color blue
-- style profile and edit